not-vibhu/flight-declaration-protocol-development/FlightDeclarationProtocol.md

         "metres": 152.4,
         "datum": "agl"
     }

-### 7.4 flightPart
+### 7.3 flightPart

-A flight consists of one or more parts.
+A flight consists of one or more parts and these parts must be declared as a GeoJSON FeatureCollection.
 Each part has a start and end time as well as a geography and maximum altitude.
+In addition to describing the the Geogrpahic area of operation in a Polygon or LineString format.
+The following properties must be declared for each format.

 | Name | Description | Type |
 | --- | --- | --- |